 But I do not just want to employ employer bashing here: the job seekers are not completely innocent of their misery - especially if they lack the necessary experience.
 I also occasionally experience the inquiries of young university graduates, quite fresh on the labor market, but full of flying ideals head, how it should run in business and how to do it differently; at the same time, from such a viciousness that even I as a rather creative type can understand employers who do not want to adjust them.

 However, anyone who thinks that things have to be done differently in a company is quickly frustrated by the reality on the job market, because some nonsensical routine and structure already have their justification.
 However, what is often lacking is an awareness of pragmatically presenting themselves to potential employers as problem solvers.
 For exactly this reason, people are hired - but many job seekers in my opinion too rarely clear.

 Applicants: How far can you get with frustration?

 One of our readers, for example, expressed his ironic displeasure at his hitherto unsuccessful job search as a graduate industrial engineer (manufacturing technology, university of applied sciences) and gave his displeasure free rein.

-“With great reports about the supposed engineering emergency, I was promised the blue one from the sky.
-After four years of hard study and three years of “transitional unemployment”, I have to admit that the few warning voices on the subject of a shortage of skilled workers greatly underestimate the situation.
-As a graduate industrial engineer (manufacturing technology, university of applied sciences) I have no chance of being hired even by these exploiters!
-So when I look at the relevant news today, I feel like ... ”
+“With great reports about the alleged engineering emergency, I was promised the blue of the sky.
+After four years of hard study and three years of “transitional unemployment”, I have to admit that the few warning voices about the shortage of skilled workers greatly understate the situation.
+As a qualified industrial engineer (production engineering, FH) I have no chance of being hired even with these exploiters!
+So when I look at the relevant reports today, I feel like ... "